MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-from-ad-rms-phase4.md

 #### Registry edits for Exchange

-For all Exchange servers, remove the registry values that you added for LicenseServerRedirection during preparation phase.
+For all Exchange servers, remove the registry values that you added for LicenseServerRedirection during the preparation phase.
 These values were added to the following paths:

 HKLM\SOFTWARE\Microsoft\ExchangeServer\v15\IRM\LicenseServerRedirection